Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed: Perspective of Penn Jillette

+Broadcast history and International broadcast and distribution

+The series achieved significant global syndication across several international regions under localized titles.
+In the United Kingdom, Breaking the Magician's Code was broadcast on the ITV network during the late 1990s and continues to receive occasional repeat airings on ITV4.
+The series was made available on Netflix in the United States, United Kingdom, Canada, and Australia from June 1, 2016, until its global removal on December 1, 2019.

+The program was also popular in Brazil, where segments aired weekly on TV Globo's variety show Fantástico between 1998 and 1999; in this region, the Masked Magician became widely known by the moniker "Mr. M".
+In Spanish-speaking territories, the series was broadcast throughout Latin America on the A&E cable network under the title Rompiendo la magia.
+Local terrestrial broadcasts also aired the show under various regional titles, including Detrás de la magia on El Trece in Argentina and Teledoce in Uruguay, Los Secretos del Mago on MEGA in Chile, and Magia sin secretos on Antena 3 in Spain.
+Additionally, the show was broadcast in Italy on Italia 1 as Sirio, il mago mascherato, and in France on M6.

 Val Valentino

-Val Valentino (born Leonard Montano, June 14, 1956) is an American magician primarily known for starring in the television show.
-In the specials, he used the stage name the Masked Magician and concealed his true identity by wearing a mask with a squid like design, being aware of the stigma amongst the magic community with publicly exposing tricks.
+Val Valentino (born Leonard Montano, June 14, 1956) is an American illusionist primarily known for starring in the television show.
+In the specials, he used the stage name the Masked Magician and concealed his true identity by wearing a mask with a squid like kabuki-style design, being aware of the stigma amongst the magic community with publicly exposing tricks.
 As the finale to the final special, Valentino revealed his identity as the Masked Magician, garnering some notoriety amongst the magic community.

 For a span of two years (1997–1999), Valentino performed, unbilled and disguised, as the "Masked Magician" in four Fox Network specials called Breaking the Magician's Code: Magic's Biggest Secrets Finally Revealed which exposed long-guarded secrets.